herrceedjay/HU-058_ESPHome-ESP8266/firmware/esphome/README.md

 ```
 esphome run clock.yaml
 ```

-USB flashing on a WROOM-32 devkit may need to hold down BOOT while trying to program.
-Auto-reset into the bootloader does not work on every board.

 Once it is on the network, updates go over the air, and the API carries the log stream: